Overview

 Giving your permission (consent)

 We want to involve you in decisions about your care and treatment.
-If you decide to have a lithotripsy, we ask you to sign a consent form.
-This says that you agree to have the treatment and understand what it involves.
-If you would like more information about our consent process, please speak to a member of staff caring for you.
+If you decide to have lithotripsy, we'll ask you to sign a consent form.
+This says that you understand what the treatment involves and agree to have it.

 Other treatment options